StephenTeet/Stephen-USDA/README.md

 # Stephen-USDA
-Demo for USDA data carpentry training. im making a change to th the readme.
+Demo for USDA data carpentry training.
+I don't like change, it scares me.

 # CHANGES!!!